 BRAIN IMAGING STUDY IN LONDON

-Where will it take place?
+Where do the studies take place?

-All testing will take place at the UCL Welcome Center for Human Neuroimaging in London (12 Queen Square, London WC1N 3AZ
+All testing will take place at the UCL Welcome Center for Human Neuroimaging in London (12 Queen Square, London WC1N 3AZ)

 CONTACT US